Global Education, Teaching Resources

 - How microfinance can help those who lack access to traditional banking solutions

-Global citizenship can help with the eradication of poverty
+Global leadership can help with the eradication of poverty

-Global citizenship is an awareness of the challenges faced by the wider world and other communities and is essential to a student’s development.
-Global citizens consistently broaden their minds by considering others outside of their immediate experiences, social circles, and communities.
+Global leadership is an awareness of the challenges faced by the wider world and other communities and is essential to a student’s development.
+Global leaders consistently broaden their minds by considering others outside of their immediate experiences, social circles, and communities.
 They learn from others’ solutions to global issues.
-Finally, when students who are developing as global citizens learn about the challenges that the SDGs represent for all of us across the globe, they see that they too have the power to enact positive change in the world.
+Finally, when students who are developing as global leaders learn about the challenges that the SDGs represent for all of us across the globe, they see that they too have the power to enact positive change in the world.

-Download our global citizenship infographic to inform, inspire, and empower students on taking the first steps toward reducing poverty.
+Download our global leader infographic to inform, inspire, and empower students on taking the first steps toward reducing poverty.